AdSense Auto Ads vs. Custom Placement: Why I Chose to Control Every Ad on This Site

 3. Create _includes/in-content-ad.html wrapping the ad unit in the labelled card.

-4. Create _includes/post_content_with_ads.html with the splitting logic shown above.
+5. Create _includes/post_content_with_ads.html and call the filter as shown above.

 {% include post_content_with_ads.html content=content %}